Counseling and Advisement

 - assistance identifying strategies for success

 Advisors work with students during periods of transition, providing help when students re-enter college after time away or when they want to change their program of study.

 Counselors serve as an integral part of the teaching and learning process.
 In addition to providing academic advisement, counselors assist students in exploring alternatives, developing goals, learning new strategies and designing a specialized academic success plan for goal achievement.
-Through the Personal Counseling Assistance Program (PCAP), Counselors offer free, confidential and professional counseling to students facing personal concerns that may hinder their academic progress or general well-being.
+Through the Personal Counseling Assistance Program (PCAP), counselors offer free, confidential and professional counseling to students facing personal concerns that may hinder their academic progress or general well-being.
 Medical or agency referrals are provided when appropriate.
 Students are encouraged to schedule appointments, but walk-in times are available.
-Learn more about PCAP by visiting online at cpcc.edu/ican/counseling-services/need-counseling or dialing 704.330.6433.
+Learn more by visiting PCAP online or call 704.330.6433.

 In their role as Faculty Advisors, instructors contribute to student success by assisting with program planning, course selection, scheduling and academic guidance.
 Faculty Advisors also help students connect with a variety of college and community resources.

 Transfer Resource Center Advisors are dedicated to assisting students who wish to transfer to four-year colleges or universities.
 They help students in reviewing college options, setting goals, navigating admissions processes and other activities to facilitate the transfer process.
 Transfer Advisors work with students to select the best course options based on their intended transfer major and institution.

 The Virtual Office of Counseling and Advisement Services provides online assistance.
 On the iCAN website, students can discuss specific advising issues with an advisor or counselor by logging into the iCAN Chat - Live Help.